NymphCast

 Features & Status

-Version 0.1 is the initial release.
-The following list contains the major features that are in the v0.1 release, along with status notes.
+The currently stable version is v0.1, with v0.2 in development.
+The following list contains the major features that are in these versions, along with status notes.

 Category Status Description Notes